Elena-Ru/PasscodeScreen/README.md

 5. Upon entering four digits, compare them with a 4-digit number saved somewhere in a singleton.
 If they match, navigate to the next screen; if not, reset the filled circles and display an error message.
 6. MVVM architecture.
 7. Combine.
+8. Swinject.
-8. Localization.
+9. Localization.
-9. UI develop with Snapkit.
+10. UI develop with Snapkit.
-10. Unit tests.
+11. Unit tests.
-11. UI tests.
+12. UI tests.